zhangjunjunah/x/docs/react/introduce.en-US.md

 ## Non-React Implementations

-React is used to encapsulate a library of components which embody our design language.
-We welcome the community to implement our design system [in other front-end frameworks](/docs/spec/introduce#front-end-implementation) of their choice.
+Welcome to contribute!

-## Companies using antd
+## Companies using antdx

-Ant Design is widely used for building enterprise-level websites both domestically and internationally.
-You can refer to wappalyzer for reference data.
-If your company or product uses Ant Design, let us know [here](https://github.com/ant-design/ant-design/issues/477)!
+Ant Design X is widely used in AI-driven user interfaces within Ant Group.
+If your company and products use Ant Design X, feel free to leave a comment [here](https://github.com/ant-design/x/issues/126).

 ## Contributing